kimyen/klog/Sweaters/RaglanCrewNeckMeriWool.md

 Place the 44 sts. on waste yarn on to DPN or short circlar needle.
 Pick up 8 sts. for the armhole and join the round.
 Total 52 sts.
 Continue knitting until desired length.
 Add a rib edge if you like.
 Cast off.

+### Colar

+Pick up 34 sts. from the neck line on 2 sets of needle.
+Knit 10 rows in rib stitch from the outer needle.
+Fold over and cast off with the picked up sts. on the inner needle.